The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: Orthogonal complex structures

 \section{Orthogonal complex structures}

-In this section, we study the elements of $A$ which induce on $A$, by left multiplication, a complex structure which is orthogonal with respect to some given inner product; let $\langle\cdot,\cdot\rangle$ be an inner product on $A$, i.e. a bilinear symmetric $\R$-valued positive form.
-We remark that this is a completely generic inner product, with no links with the algebra structure of $A$; in particular, given $a\in A$, the adjoint endomorphism $L_a^t$ may very well not be of the form $L_b$ for any $b\in A$.
+In this section, we study the elements of $A$ which induce on $A$, by left multiplication, a complex structure which is orthogonal with respect to a fixed Euclidean structure.
+Let $\langle\cdot,\cdot\rangle$ be a positive definite inner product on $A$.
+Since the constructions below are unchanged by rescaling the inner product, we assume from now on that

+We emphasize that this inner product is not assumed to be compatible with the algebra structure of $A$.
+In particular, for a general element $a\in A$, the adjoint endomorphism $L_a^t$ need not be of the form $L_b$ for any $b\in A$.

 We define